Whst'd home > Clubs & Charities > Lib-Dem Whstd home page

 Members & helpers

 We welcome new members and/or helpers.
 We run a Consultation Group of interested residents some of whom are formal Members, others supporters in a less formal manner.
-Our Lib Dem Councillors are concerned to ensure we react to the wishes of residents and the consultation group is an important source of feedback.
+Our past and present Lib Dem Councillors are concerned to ensure they react to the wishes of residents and the consultation group is an important source of feedback.

 Go top